PrairieAstronomer/PrairieAstronomer/README.md

 - 🌱 I’m currently learning lua.
 - 💬 Ask me about random things in game on MineClone 5, plus downloading it.
 - 📫 How to reach me: Well, Id rather not be spammed or scammed, so, sorry.
 I guess you could create an issue here.
-- 😄 Pronouns: Standard male pronouns.
+- 😄 Pronouns: Does anyone really have to ask?
+I am a man for petes sake.
 - ⚡ Fun fact: I first found minetest on my raspberry pi when I was 14.
 - 💻 Web Site: [PrairieWind](https://prairieastronomer.github.io/PrairieWind/)